Let me start by saying that I am not very comfortable at all with this page. I sometimes can’t even believe that I dared publish it.

 That’s it!
 That’s all I did that year.

-After I’d been smoke free for 2 months, my daughter sent me this little surprise drawing that she’s made for me by email.
+After I’d been smoke free for 2 months, my daughter made this little surprise drawing for me.
 It touched me so deeply, it gave me wings.
 I never picked up a cigarette ever again.

 It’s the little things that make a huge difference sometimes… I will forever hold on to this drawing.